-Factors, actions or events that may, individually or collectively, lead to negative rating action include:
+Factors that could, individually or collectively, lead to negative rating action/downgrade

-- Inability to prudently manage the state's long-term liability burden in the context of modest growth expectations for the state's economic resource base, which supports the repayment of such liabilities. - A reduction in gap-closing capacity caused by softening budgetary discipline or weaker revenue growth that leads to recurring structural imbalances and substantial draws on fiscal reserves.
+- Expansion of the long-term liability burden to levels approaching, or above, 20% of personal income would pressure the rating. - A reduction in gap-closing capacity due to weaker budgetary discipline or stagnant revenue growth leading to recurring structural imbalances and draws on fiscal reserves down to 5% of revenue statutory limits.

-Factors, actions or events that may, individually or collectively, lead to positive rating action include:
+Factors that could, individually or collectively, lead to positive rating action/upgrade

-- Material and sustained improvement in the state's demographic profile through consistent population and labor force growth could support stronger revenue growth prospects and thereby a higher revenue framework assessment. - Increased economic diversification and growth of new and/or knowledge-based industries that supports stronger revenue growth could result in a higher revenue framework assessment. - A sustained reduction in the state's long-term liability burden metric to below 10% of statewide personal income would result in a higher long-term liability assessment.
+- Stronger revenue growth prospects spurred by greater economic diversification and sustained improvements in the state's demographic profile and population growth could support a higher revenue framework assessment and potentially an upgrade of the rating. - A sustained reduction in the long-term liability burden metric to below 10% of statewide personal income would result in a higher LTL assessment and could lead to a rating upgrade.